 I am fully committed to the Counselling process, from my personal and professional experience; it can bring about change.
 It can be transformational as well as support us through life’s challenges.
 I strongly believe that we all hold the ability for change within us, and the right support can allow this to emerge.

 I have worked in the private and public sector, in the NHS within acute mental health and medical settings; such as the Maudsley and Kings College Hospital, and for charities such as Place2Be and Kids Company.
 I have been a manager of Counsellors in the Corporate sector and therefore understand the pressures that people can experience in their working life.
-I have also worked within Schools and Universities as a Counsellor.
+I have also worked within Schools and currently working as a University counsellor.

 I am rigorous about evaluating my practice and keeping up-to-date with research and developments within my profession, for instance have completed a Critical Incident Debriefing training and further training in Attachment theory.
-I am currently training to be a Clinical Supervisor and have special interests in Addictions.
+I have special interests in Trauma and Addictions.

 In accordance with the requirements of my Accreditation I attend regular Clinical Supervision, I also adhere to the BACP Ethical Framework for good practice in Counselling & Psychotherapy.